RH-HKG-ROSA-Workshop/hkgrosaworkshop/_entries/03-00 application.md

 parent-id: lab-ratingapp
 ---

-You will be deploying a ratings application on Azure Red Hat OpenShift.
+You will be deploying a ratings application on Red Hat OpenShift Service on AWS.

 ![Application diagram](media/app-overview.png)